ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 with the following logic in the out-of-the-box VCL:

 - Cache is within grace period.
-- Either the server is not responding, or the request comes without a session cookie (anonymous user).
+- Either the server isn't responding, or the request comes without a session cookie (anonymous user).

-Serving grace is not always allowed by default because:
+Serving grace isn't always allowed by default because:

 - It's a safe default.
 Even if just for anonymous users, stale cache can easily be confusing during acceptance testing.
 - It means REST API, which is used by the back office, would serve stale data, breaking the UI.